 existence of a hunted man."

 It was Al Capone.
-We know Al Capone as a gangster and a murderer, but Al Capone,
+We know him as a gangster and a murderer.
+But Al Capone,

-who considered drugs and prostitution, "lighter pleasures," thought he was a
+who considered drugs and prostitution, "lighter pleasures," thought himself

 pretty good person.